staliv/gatk/README.md

 Example:

-SAM file needs to have sort order queryname, use Picards `SamSort` to fix:
+SAM file needs to have sort order queryname, use Picards `SortSam` to fix:

 	java -Xmx4g -jar ./picard/SortSam.jar I=aligned.bam O=aligned.querynamesorted.bam SO=queryname

+Or `samtools` if your file is already sorted correctly but has the wrong `SO` header:

+	samtools view -H -o header.sam aligned.bam
+	sed -ie 's/SO\:unsorted/SO\:queryname/g' ./header.sam
+	samtools reheader ./header.sam aligned.bam

 Split file into `aligned.querynamesorted.split.bam` and `aligned.querynamesorted.split_sc.bam`: